 Early Help Assessment

 This is a one size fits all document which you can 'grow' to fit the size of the family you are assessing.
-The first page of each document shows you how to do this.
+Please see Using the EHA & TAF Plan Guidance which explains how to do this.

-6. Register the Early Help Assessment (please include a copy of the signed Privacy Statement and completed Turnaround Families Checklist) by securely emailing it to :
+7. Register the Early Help Assessment (please include a copy of the signed Privacy Statement and completed Turnaround Families Checklist) by securely emailing it to :

-7. Once the Early Help Assessment has been completed and agreed, use the Team Around the Family (TAF) Support Plan & Review to record actions and review progress at each Team Around the Family meeting.
-A fresh version of this document must be emailed to email@example.com after each Review.
+8. Once the Early Help Assessment and Turnaround Families Checklist have been completed, agreed and registered.
+Use the TAF Plan & Review to record actions and review progress at each Team Around the Family meeting.
+An updated version of this document must be securely emailed to firstname.lastname@example.org after each Review.

 Closing an Early Help Assessment

-You must email firstname.lastname@example.org to advise an Early Help Assessment has been closed and attach the final TAF Plan & Review and the Turnaround Families Checklist with the final column completeted.
+You must email email@example.com to advise an Early Help Assessment has been closed and attach the final TAF Plan & Review and the Turnaround Families Checklist with the final column completeted.

 For Further Help

-For guidance on using the Early Help Assessment form or Team Around the Family (TAF) Support Plan & Review form, please contact:
+For guidance on using the Early Help Assessment form or TAF Plan & Review form, please contact:

 The Family Support Hub can give advice on potential Team Around the Family (TAF) membership and next steps with the Support Plan.

-They may ask you to fill in a Needs Identification Form (NIF).
+They may ask you to fill in a Early Help Contact Form.

 The ART Brokerage Service can give advice on potential services and resources to help meet the needs you have identified through the Early Help Assessment.

-Training for the Early Help Assessment is contained within the following modules:
+Training for the Early Help Assessment and TAF Plan & review is contained within the following modules:

 Early Help Arrangements Modules 1 & 2